 Labeling comments saves hours of undercommunication and misunderstandings.
 They are also parseable by machines! — Paul Slaughter

-In Bitbucket and GitHub, you can take the
+In Bitbucket and Github, you can take the

-suggestion: prefix a step farther
+suggestion: prefix a even farther

 by embedding a code suggestion in your comment.
 If the reviewer likes your